minhchi1509/web_chat_realtime/README.md

 - Send images & videos: users can share photos and videos within the chat.
 - Send documents & other files: supports file sharing, including PDFs, word documents, and other formats.
 - Preview media files: allows users to preview images and videos directly in the chat.
+- User can drop emotion to message like Messenger
 - Dark/light mode.

 ## 2. Techstack